-All development proposals must make adequate provision for off-street parking taking into consideration the type of development, the accessibility of the location, and, as regards residential development, the prevailing parking standards of Weymouth and Portland Borough Council as set out in Policy COM9.
+All development proposals must make adequate provision for off-street parking taking into consideration the type of development, the accessibility of the location, and, as regards residential development, the Local Plan parking standards.

 Existing public car parking areas will be safeguarded, and their capacity maintained, unless it can be demonstrated that they are no longer needed or suitable alternative provision is made.